Strata Solution Explorer

 What is the strata Solution Explorer?

 The Solution Explorer is the first step in the CRT process.
 We’ll give you free legal information and self-help tools.
 If necessary, you can apply to the CRT for dispute resolution right from the Solution Explorer.
 Click below to get started!

 What are strata disputes?

-Strata disputes involve a wide variety of issues between strata owners, tenants, occupants, and strata corporations, such as:
+Strata disputes involve a wide variety of issues between strata owners, tenants, sections of a strata, and strata corporations, such as: